Dairy important for healthy kids – especially those with asthma

-The National Asthma Council, Australian Asthma Handbook (2019) advises children and adults with asthma continue to consume the recommended daily amount of dairy foods unless the person has a proven allergy or intolerance.
+The National Asthma Council, Australian Asthma Handbook (2019) advises children and adults with asthma to continue to consume the recommended daily amount of dairy foods unless the person has a proven allergy or intolerance.

-As children return to school, Asthma Australia wants parents and kids to be “asthma-ready”.
+Asthma Australia wants parents and kids to be “asthma-ready”.

-It encourages a check in with your child’s doctor for an asthma review and up-to-date Asthma Action Plan, to visit your local pharmacy to purchase spare asthma medication and check spacer technique, and to talk with school staff about your child’s asthma management.
+It encourages a check-in with your child’s doctor for an asthma review and up-to-date Asthma Action Plan, to visit your local pharmacy to purchase spare asthma medication and check spacer technique and to talk with school staff about your child’s asthma management.